ttalvitie/efficient-markov-equivalent-dag-counting/README.md

 - "He and Yu 2016"
 - "Dynamic Programming"
 - "Dominating Vertex Elimination Dynamic Programming" (the new method)
-- "Tree Decomposition DP with symmetry reduction"
+- "Symmetry Reduction Tree Decomposition DP"

 Generate a visualization of a graph as a DOT file using `./graph_to_dot.release`.
 Reads the graph as an adjacency matrix from the standard input and writes the DOT file to standard output.